e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/tuesday.md

 ### What are your blockers?

-- No blockers.
+- Waiting on Ryan to complete his other finals so we can call to review the code quality together.

 ### What will you work on today?

-- Nothing.
+- Will call Ryan to improve the code quality of our codebase.

 ### How close are we to hitting our sprint goals?

-- We are close!
+- Almost there!

 ## <span style="color: red;">Elaine H.</span>

 ### What did you work on yesterday?

-- Nothing.
+- I filmed my part for the public video.

 ### What are your blockers?

-- None.
+- finals

 ### What will you work on today?

-- Nothing.
+- Nothing

 ### How close are we to hitting our sprint goals?

-- Already completed.
+- Nearly done with the project

 ## <span style="color: red;">Miguel S.</span>

 ### What did you work on yesterday?

-- Other coursework
+- The final video

 ### What are your blockers?

-- Other things
+- Finals

 ### What will you work on today?

-- Other stuff
+- Finals

 ### How close are we to hitting our sprint goals?

-- Done.
+- Done

 ## <span style="color: red;">Trevor T.</span>

 ### What did you work on yesterday?

-- Nothing related to this class
+- Organizing public and private videos

 ### What are your blockers?

-- Finals are coming up
+- Finals

 ### What will you work on today?

-- Figuring out what to do for the last week
+- Nothing related to this class because I have a big final today

 ### How close are we to hitting our sprint goals?